Blocks of profinite groups with cyclic defect group: Brauer trees and Brauer tree algebras

 for all $j$ smaller than the number of composition factors of $U^{v}_N(S)$. \end{enumerate}

 \begin{lem} Via the canonical identification $\mathcal{S}=\mathcal{S}_{N}$, the Brauer trees $\Gamma(B_{N})$ are equal for each $N\in\mathcal{N}$, except for the multiplicity $m_{N}$. \end{lem}

 \begin{proof} Ignoring the exceptional vertex, the Brauer trees are clearly the same for each $N$, being completely determined by $\rho_{N} = \rho, \sigma_{N} = \sigma$ and $\mathcal{S}_{N}=\mathcal{S}$.
 We need only check that the exceptional vertex (if it exists) is the same in each tree.
 Our conditions on $\mathcal{N}$ imply that either no $\Gamma(B_{N})$ has an exceptional vertex, in which case there is nothing to check, or they all do.
 Fix $N\leqslant M$ in $\mathcal{N}$ and let $v$ be the exceptional vertex of $\Gamma(B_M)$.
 By the description above, the modules $U^{v}_{M}(S)$ are the only ones having strictly more than the size of the corresponding orbit composition factors.
-But since, via the canonical isomorphisms $B_N\iso A_N, B_M\iso A_M$, $U^{v}_{N}(S)$ surjects onto $U^{v}_{M}(S)$, then $U^{v}_{N}(S)$ also has more than the size of the corresponding orbit composition factors.
-Hence $v$ is also the exceptional vertex of $\Gamma(B_N)$, as required.
+But since, via the natural identifications between $B_N$ and $A_N$, and between $B_M$ and $A_M$, $U^{v}_{N}(S)$ surjects onto $U^{v}_{M}(S)$, then $U^{v}_{N}(S)$ also has more than the size of the corresponding orbit composition factors.
+Hence $v$ is also the exceptional vertex of $\Gamma(B_N)$, as required. \end{proof}